Fruits & Berries

 Notes

-Pay de Guayaba del Restaurante Panamá, courtesy Chef Luis Osuna & Chef Olivia Vidaurri
+Pay de Guayaba del Restaurante Panamá, recipe courtesy of Chef Luis Osuna and Chef Olivia Vidaurri

 Cuatro Leches Cake with Plums and Apricots